-Changing observability can also be used as a policy tool to "shame" individuals who perform undesirable actions that are usually not observable by others.
-For example, a number of countries publish lists of tax delinquents either online or in newspapers and newsletters.
-Perez-Truglia and Troiano (2016) provide evidence that shaming penalties increase the collection of tax delinquencies in the U.S. Using a field experiment where tax delinquents were randomized into receiving different letters, a treatment that varied the visibility of recipients' delinquency status to their neighbors significantly increased the probability of repayment of tax debt among individuals holding small debt amounts.
+Changing observability can also be used as a policy tool to shame individuals who perform undesirable actions that are usually not observable by others.
+For example, some countries publish lists of tax delinquents either online or in newspapers and newsletters.
+Perez-Truglia & Troiano (2015) provide evidence that shaming penalties increase the collection of tax delinquencies in the United States.
+In a field experiment where tax delinquents were randomized into receiving different letters, a treatment that varied the visibility of recipients' delinquency status to their neighbors significantly increased the probability of repayment of tax debt among individuals holding small debt amounts.

-Other policies that can weaken how others update type based on observing behavior include mandates or making programs universal.
-For example, in some low income countries, some social welfare programs such as price subsidies are universal.
-Since all households are eligible to receive a certain amount of reduced cost goods such as cooking oil, grains, sugar or fuel, and most take advantage of it, receiving these benefits does not signal anything about one's economic type.
-Thus poorer households can take up benefits without facing any stigma.
+Other policies that can weaken how others update type based on observing behavior include imposing mandates or making programs universal.
+For example, in some low-income countries, some social welfare programs such as price subsidies are universal.
+Because all households are eligible to receive a certain amount of reduced-cost goods, such as cooking oil, grains, sugar, or fuel, and most take advantage of this eligibility, receiving these benefits does not signal anything about one's economic type.
+Thus, poorer households can take up benefits without facing any stigma.
 There could be many similar applications in other settings.
-For example, if students are wary of signing up for an SAT prep course because of the effect on their social image, schools could give it to everyone by default, or mandate that students in a certain grade take the course during free periods.
-This way, the act of taking the course no longer serves as a signal specific to the student wanting to take it up.
-Although there are many other factors to consider in evaluating whether targeted or universal programs are more desirable or whether mandates are a worthwhile policy strategy, where behavior is considered sub-optimal due to social image concerns, these effects may be worth considering.
+For example, if students are wary of signing up for an SAT prep course because of the effect on their social image, schools could give the course to all students by default or mandate that students in a certain grade take the course during free periods.
+Thus, the act of taking the course no longer serves as a signal specific to the student wanting to take it up.
+Although there are many other factors to consider in evaluating whether targeted or universal programs are more desirable or whether mandates are a worthwhile policy strategy, where behavior is considered suboptimal due to social image concerns, these effects may be worth considering.

-A third set of strategies under this head are efforts to actively alter the signal provided by an observable action so that others will not update their beliefs about an individual's type.
-For example, a number of studies have considered the role of financial rewards to provide incentives for good behavior.
-In the education setting, students may be offered payments for inputs, such as reading books, or outputs such as grades (Angrist and Lavy 2009, Angrist et al. 2014, Angrist et al. 2009, Fryer 2011, Kremer, et al. 2009 and Leuven et al. 2010).
-Although these studies generally find at best moderate gains, it is worth exploring whether such incentives reduce the extent to which others update about one's type based on observing behavior.
-If studying hard and doing well in school is stigmatized because it signals to others that you may be a low social type, financial rewards may obscure the motive and weaken the signal about type.
+A third set of strategies includes efforts to actively alter the signal provided by an observable action so that others will not update their beliefs about an individual's type.
+For example, several studies have considered the role of financial rewards in providing incentives for good behavior.
+In the education setting, students may be offered payments for inputs such as reading books or outputs such as grades (Angrist & Lavy 2009; Angrist et al. 2009, 2014; Kremer et al. 2009; Leuven et al. 2010; Fryer 2011).
+Although these studies generally find at best moderate gains, it is worth exploring whether such incentives reduce the extent to which others update their beliefs about one's type based on observed behavior.
+If studying hard and doing well in school are stigmatized because they signal to others that one may be a low social type, then financial rewards may obscure the motive and weaken the signal about type.
 Students can plausibly be seen to be studying or working hard or doing well because they are trying to earn the cash payments, rather than because of their underlying social type or because they plan to eventually depart from the group.
 On the reverse side, providing rewards might weaken what is considered socially desirable behavior.
-For example, if individuals were compensated for donating blood or if donations to a charity were met with excessive gifts, these actions could lose their ability to signal one's type (altruistic or civic mindedness), which may be one motivation for such behavior.
+For example, if individuals were compensated for donating blood or if donations to a charity were met with excessive gifts, these actions could lose their ability to signal one's type (altruistic or civic minded), which may be one motivation for such behavior.